 While a biblical church meeting can theoretically take place anywhere (a garage, under a tree, in a building), we believe a house offers the most effective setting to generate the intimacy, closeness, and security required to walk out the level of love seen between church members in the New Testament.
 Now, many argue that the New Testament Christians met in homes purely because they couldn’t gather elsewhere.
 While there may be some truth to that argument, we do not believe having access to public buildings now should decrease the biblical example of house gatherings found in the Scriptures.

-Furthermore, meeting in homes forces groups to be small and connected while also encouraging the sense of family that seems to be missing between Christians today.
-Lastly, and more practically speaking, house gatherings alleviate the financial weight of a church building.
-Because we already have homes available to us, the money allocated for a traditional church venue can be reinvested to other spiritual needs.
+Furthermore, and most beneficially, meeting in homes forces groups to be small and deeply connected while also encouraging the sense of family that seems to be missing between Christians today.
+Lastly, and more practically speaking, house gatherings alleviate the legalities of incorporation, reduce the risk of persecution (for those living in hostile areas), and eliminate the financial weight of a church building.
+In short, because we already have homes available to us, the money allocated for a traditional church venue can be reinvested to other spiritual needs.

-2. We believe a flourishing church generally consists of 5-12 families and/or singles.
+2. We believe a flourishing church gathering generally consists of 5-12 families and/or singles.

 There is no perfect or correct size for a church.
 However, science suggests that the human brain is not designed to be intimate with more than 5-15 people.
 That being said, when the majority of individuals at your church gathering are, in reality, mere strangers, this compromises and inhibits a church’s corporate ability to carry out the mutual pastoral mandates of scriptures like “bear one another’s burdens” (Galatians 6:1-2) and “confess your sins to one another” (James 5:16) and “have a fervent love for one another” (1 Peter 4:7-8) and “submitting to one another in the fear of God” (Ephesians 5:21).

 Lastly, we must also recognize the model that Jesus left the church.
 While Jesus spoke to thousands, He was directly pastoring twelve.
-This should cause any pastor to evaluate if it’s wise to attempt to shepherd more than twelve.
+Now, this is descriptive of what He did not prescriptive in what He told us to do.
+However, His example should cause any pastor to evaluate if it’s wise to attempt to shepherd more than twelve.
 As I have mentioned above, there is no clear teaching on church size in the Scriptures so we are left to discern these areas through biblical examples and related doctrine.

 3. We believe every church should desire biblically-qualified elders.

-That being said, if a church is planted and there is nobody who meets the qualifications of an elder or is filled with new believers the lack of an elder should not prevent a church from being planted.
-Because a Christian church is filled with members who have the Holy Spirit, because these members generally have access to God’s Word (the Bible), and because in most cases are being discipled by the church planter or whoever led them to the Lord, elders will naturally arise over time.
-Furthermore, certain scenarios might allow for an elder from another local church to temporarily oversee the gathering until one can be raised up.
+That being said, if a church is planted and there is nobody who meets the qualifications of an elder (or it’s a church filled with new believers) the lack of an elder should not prevent a church from being planted.
+Because a Christian church is filled with people who have the Holy Spirit, have access to God’s Word (the Bible), and are being discipled by the more mature believers in the gathering, we believe in the Lord’s timing the gathering will eventually produce it’s own elders.
+Furthermore, certain scenarios might allow for an elder from another local church to temporarily oversee the gathering until one can be raised up or appointed.

 4. We believe every member has a role in the church meeting.

-The idea of a single pastor preaching or an elected worship band singing or a certain staff member who does the praying doesn’t come from the Bible.
+The idea of a single pastor preaching or an elected worship band singing or a certain staff member who does the praying cannot be found in the Bible.
 The Bible actually encourages the opposite experience.
 In 1st Corinthians 14:26-40, Paul encourages an orderly, yet every-member-functioning church gathering.
 He instructs us to each bring teachings, psalms, personal revelations, and to allow two or three prophets to speak (Prophet: Those who have the gift of speaking to edification, and exhortation, and comfort to men.)
 (1 Corinthians 14:3).